cockroachlabs/workshop_labs/lab1_student_instructions_geo.md

 # Lab1 Geo Partitioning

-In this lab we will experiment with Geo Partitioning to best undstand how to observe and partition and pin the data.
+In this lab we will experiment with Geo Partitioning to best understand how to observe and partition and pin the data.

 ## Connecting to CRDB